anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.rst

 Cloud Infrastructure provisioning and configuration management
 --------------------------------------------------------------

-In the Reference Model :cite:p:`refmodel`, the "Configuration and Lifecycle Management" chapter defines the functions of Configuration and Life Cycle Management (LCM).
+In the Reference Model :cite:p:`refmodel_ra1`, the "Configuration and Lifecycle Management" chapter defines the functions of Configuration and Life Cycle Management (LCM).
 To operate and manage a scalable cloud, that minimises operational